ctornau/latex/README.md

 Please follow the link https://gitlab.com/tornau/latex to a sample GitLab project.

-## Build Latex-PDF with CICD-pipeline on BitBucket
+## Build Latex-PDF with CI/CD-pipeline on BitBucket

 If you prefer [BitBucket](https://bitbucket.org) place the following in the file named ```bitbucket-pipelines.yml``` within your repository: